richapatel93/Transfer_Learning_NLP_TFHub/README.md

    - Clearing memory with `tf.keras.backend.clear_session()` between models.
    - Leveraging GPU acceleration for faster computation.
 3. **TensorFlow Hub Integration**: Initial `KerasTensor` errors with `hub.KerasLayer` required a custom `HubLayer` wrapper to ensure compatibility with Sequential API.
-4. **Fine-Tuning Balance**: Prevented overfitting during fine-tuning by using a low learning rate (1e-5) and monitoring validation metrics closely.
-5. **Resource Constraints**: Managed Colab’s free-tier limits (12 GB RAM, variable GPU) to train complex models successfully.
+4. **Fine-Tuning Balance**: Fine-tuning Model_3 resulted in a validation accuracy drop (95.94% → 93.80%), highlighting the need for further hyperparameter tuning or data balancing to unlock gains.

 ## Results
 - **Model_1 (NNLM)**: Final Val Accuracy: 93.80% (lightweight baseline).
 - **Model_2 (USE)**: Final Val Accuracy: 94.87% (balanced performance).
 - **Model_3 (USE-Large)**: Final Val Accuracy: 95.94% (best transfer learning result).
-- **Fine-Tuned Model_3**: Final Val Accuracy: ~96% (improved via fine-tuning).
+- **Fine-Tuned Model_3**: Final Val Accuracy: 93.80% (fine-tuning outcome, analyzed below).

+### Fine-Tuning Analysis
+Fine-tuning Model_3 with `trainable=True` and a learning rate of 1e-5 over 3 epochs yielded a validation accuracy of 93.80%, lower than the transfer learning result (95.94%).
+Loss also increased (0.1026 → 0.5738), suggesting the pre-trained embedding was already well-aligned with the task, and fine-tuning may have over-adjusted it.
+This insight underscores the importance of careful hyperparameter tuning and data balancing in fine-tuning workflows.

 ### Screenshots
 - **Task 7 Output**: Model accuracies